 Very few wineries’ road to success can be guaranteed.
-But, in the case of this month’s Platinum Series selection, Longoria Wines’ Fe Ciega Vineyard Pinot Noir, its destiny can be traced directly to its owners, Rick and Diana Longoria.
+But, in the case of this month’s Platinum Wine Club selection, Longoria Wines’ Fe Ciega Vineyard Pinot Noir, its destiny can be traced directly to its owners, Rick and Diana Longoria.

 Rick Longoria began his wine odyssey while a student at Cal Berkley in the early 1970’s.
 The school’s close proximity to both Napa and Sonoma wineries beckoned to the young sociology student and his friends.
 The charming, bucolic setting made a marvelous impression and the seed of an idea began to take root in Longoria’s mind.

 “I took a year off after college,” he recalled recently, “and traveled throughout South America.
 What I saw there were some extremely poor people that were incredibly happy with their lives.
 They lived off what they were able to grow and seemed quite content.”
 After returning to California, Longoria sent off a letter to a number of wineries inquiring about possible work at any level in the wine industry.
 He received one reply – from the iconic Buena Vista Winery in Sonoma.

 “Buena Vista was absolutely incredible for me,” Longoria added.
 “It had been founded in 1857 and still made its wine in the original stone buildings.
 I became a cellar worker and started taking some viticulture and enology courses at the nearby Santa Rosa Junior College.”
 During that period, he also met world renowned winemaker Andre Tchelistcheff who was Buena Vista’s wine consultant.
 The two began a friendship that lasted until Tchelistcheff’s death in 1994.